The Best Family Hotels in Corfu

 Why is Corfu great for kids and families?

-The one thing you don’t get with Corfu is the opportunity to island hop.
-The few nearby islands don’t have easy ferry connections with Corfu.
-If you have visions of taking the ferry from one island to the next (which I love) then you’re best focusing on the islands of the Cyclades.
-Naxos, Paros, and Santorini are all wonderful destinations for island hopping.
+The “Island Hopping” Reality Check: The one thing you generally don’t get with Corfu is the opportunity to island hop.
+Unlike the Cyclades, where islands are clustered close together, Corfu is relatively isolated in the Ionian Sea.
+The nearby islands (Paxos and Anti-Paxos) are great for day trips, but they don’t offer easy connections for a multi-island itinerary.
+If you have visions of taking the ferry from one island to the next every few days, you are best focusing on the Cyclades.
+Naxos, Paros, and Santorini are the best destinations for that style of trip.

 Attractions for Kids and Families